Kitchen Backsplash Ideas

 Separate and Synchronized

 Distinctive zones for food prep, cooking, and cleanup keep kitchen efficiency humming, but the look should be cohesive from zone-to-zone.
 Selecting one kitchen backsplash treatment promotes continuity while some tile colors echo elements throughout the room to visually link materials and components.
+Mosaic peel-and-stick kitchen backsplash tiles are a great way to get a backsplash with multiple colors.

 Choosing one color (no pattern or texture) and clean-lined tile for the backsplash in a small kitchen keeps the look uncluttered and roomy.
 On this kitchen backsplash, long rectangular tiles feature rich brown (almost black) color that provides warm balance with white cabinetry, while giving the walls a sense of depth.
 The reflective surface of the tile also lends added dimension to the kitchen backsplash idea.